granmoe/gpt-client/README.md

 # GPT Toolkit

-A TypeScript powerhouse for OpenAI's GPT models.
+A TypeScript powerhouse for OpenAI's GPT models that wraps the official OpenAI node client.
 Supercharge your interactions with GPT using this toolkit that not only **makes GPT model responses fully-typed** but also streamlines common needs like retry strategies, trimming tokens when you exceed the max token count, and parsing and then optionally retrying with feedback and a lower temperature 😎

 ## 🌟 Key Features: